-- Introducing new breeding animals into a herd.
+- new breeding animals introduced into a herd

-- Moving infected sires or dams between or among herds.
+- infected sires or dams moved between or among herds

 Diagnosis of vibriosis will require veterinary assistance.

-Clinical signs that would lead producers to suspect vibriosis include the following:
+Clinical signs that would lead you to suspect vibriosis include the following:

-- Culling all empty breeders at a pregnancy test will reduce the prevalence of the disease although pregnant animals can still be infected.
+- culling all breeders pregnancy tested as empty will reduce the prevalence of the disease, although pregnant animals can still be infected